 - "Light duty."
 Instead, specify the maximum number of pounds the patient can safely lift, that she can only be on her feet X amount without a rest break, etc. - "No stress."
 This typically will cause a patient to lose her job.
 What employer can guarantee a stress-free job? - "No physical activity."
 Be more specific; few jobs require no physical activity at all. - 3.
 Affirmatively state that your patient is able to continue working with a reasonable accommodation.
 Omit this step if you recommend full-time leave. - 4.
 Recommend reasonable accommodation(s).
-Patients typically have a better chance of receiving the accommodations they need if their health care provider identifies them. - A reasonable accommodation is any change in the work environment or in the way a job is customarily done that would enable the pregnant or postpartum employee to satisfactorily perform the essential duties of her job, without imposing an undue difficulty or expense on her employer.
+Patients typically have a better chance of receiving the accommodations they need if their health care provider identifies them. - A reasonable accommodation is a reasonable change in the workplace that would accommodate a pregnant or postpartum woman by enabling her to safely perform her job, without imposing an undue difficulty or expense on her employer.
 Speak with your patient about what may be possible at her workplace. - What if you don't know enough about your patient's workplace to recommend an accommodation?
-So long as you clearly explain the patient's limitations (#2 above), you are not required to recommend a specific accommodation.
+So long as you clearly explain your patient's limitations (#2 above), you are not required to recommend a specific accommodation.
 If you do recommend an accommodation, it is important to be as specific and clear as possible in making your recommendation. - Caution: Recommending leave.
 Your patient should consider two factors before taking leave.
 First, leave is often unpaid.
 Second, most employees have limited leave time, or no leave time.
-If your patient exhausts her leave before she is able to return to work, she may be fired. - Ouring Pregnancy: Before recommending that your patient take leave during pregnancy, consider that if she goes out early in her pregnancy, she may exhaust her leave and have none available during the final weeks of pregnancy and following childbirth.
+If your patient exhausts her leave before she is able to return to work, she may be fired. - During Pregnancy: Before recommending that your patient take leave during pregnancy, consider that if she goes out early in her pregnancy, she may exhaust her leave and have none available during the final weeks of pregnancy and following childbirth.
 You should discuss with your patient other accommodations that will allow her to continue working. - Postpartum: Your patient may be entitled to take leave following childbirth for recovery and bonding with her newborn.
 She may also be entitled to take leave for postpartum pregnancy-related conditions (e.g., depression or anxiety).
 To learn about the laws that may provide your patient a right to take leave postpartum, visit the Babygate website.